PaoloMazzon/Astro/README.md

 Getting Started
 ===============
-To use the Black Glacer runtime you must first compile it from source.
+To use the Astro Engine runtime you must first compile it from source.
 That won't be covered here in detail at the moment, but in brief, clone this repository and all the submodules and run the CMake file.